fastapi/fastapi/docs/en/docs/deployment/docker.md

 Containers are mainly a tool to simplify the process of **building and deploying** an application, but they don't enforce a particular approach to handle these **deployment concepts**, and there are several possible strategies.

-The **good news** is that with each different strategy there's a way to cover all of the deployment concepts. 🎉
+The **good news** is that with each different strategy there's a way to cover all the deployment concepts. 🎉

 Let's review these **deployment concepts** in terms of containers: